High-Grade Glioma (HGG) – Brief Information

 Incidence

-High-grade gliomas account for approximately 15 to 20 % of CNS tumours in children and adolescents.
+High-grade gliomas account for approximately 15–20 % of CNS tumours in children and adolescents.
 They appear in all age groups; yet, children aged younger than three years are rarely affected.
-Each year, about 60 to 80 children and adolescents younger than 15 years of age are newly diagnosed with a high-grade glioma in Germany.
+Each year, about 70 children and adolescents younger than 15 years of age are newly diagnosed with a high-grade glioma in Germany.
 This corresponds to an incidence rate of 5 to 10 new diagnoses per 1.000.000 children per year.
-Boys and girls are almost equally affected.
+Boys are slightly more affected than girls.

 Types of high-grade gliomas

-Various types of high-grade gliomas (HGG) have been identified based on their localization within the central nervous system (CNS), the cell of origin and the degree of malignancy.
+Various types of high-grade gliomas (HGG) have been identified based on their location within the central nervous system (CNS), the cell of origin and the degree of malignancy.

 High-grade gliomas of the brainstem

-High-grade gliomas of the brainstem, such as “typical diffuse intrinsic pontine glioma" (as well as histologically and genetically diagnosed "diffuse midline gliomas HR K27M mutated WHO-grade IV", as long as they are located in the brainstem), account for about one third of all HGG in children and teenagers.
+High-grade gliomas of the brainstem, such as “diffuse intrinsic pontine glioma" (as well as histologically and molecular genetically diagnosed "diffuse midline gliomas HR K27-alterated, CNS WHO-grade 4", as long as they are located in the brainstem), account for about one third of all HGG in children and teenagers.
 Due to their localization within the pons – an area of the brainstem, through which all important nerve tracts between extremities and brain are passing –, they can cause various severe neurological deficits and also result in a rapid and fatal course of the disease, even when they are small in size.

 Gliomas in other parts of the central nervous system

-About two thirds of high-grade gliomas are usually found in other parts of the CNS, especially in the cerebral cortex [see cerebrum].
+About two thirds of high-grade gliomas are usually found in other parts of the CNS, especially in the cerebral cortex [cerebrum], but also in the cerebellum, diencephalon or spinal cord.
 These gliomas can be further subgrouped based on their histological and molecular characteristics, which provide inside into their origin and degree of malignancy.
-In general, these are tumours that are classified as WHO-grade III or WHO-grade IV according to the grading system of the World Health Organization (WHO classification).
+In general, these are tumours that are classified as CNS WHO-grade 3 or CNS WHO-grade 4 according to the current WHO classification (2021).

-In children and adolescents, the most common among HGG are are anaplastic astrocytomas (WHO grade III) and glioblastoma multiforme (WHO grade IV).
-Other tumour types are rather rare.
-These include the gliomatosis cerebri, a type of tumour that is typically characterised by a particularly extended infiltration and spread into adjacent tissue.
+In addition, there are gliomas that are not classified according to the CNS WHO grading system.
+These include the gliomatosis cerebri, a type of tumour that (on the basis of imaging diagnostics) is typically characterised by a particularly extended infiltration and spread into adjacent tissue.
 Although its cells are frequently of low-grade malignancy, this tumour is classified as a highly malignant glioma because of its distinct growth pattern.

-Good to know: The various types of HGG differ in frequency and show different growth characteristics, different courses of the disease, different responses to treatment, and thus different outcomes (prognoses).
+Good to know: The various types of high-grade gliomas differ in frequency and show different growth characteristics, different courses of the disease, different responses to treatment, and thus different outcomes (prognoses).
+This is also taken into account when planning the treatment (see chapter "Treatment planning").

 Causes